curious-odd-man/RgxGen/README.md

 Use `a{n,m}` if you require some specific number of repetitions.
 It is suggested to avoid using such infinite patterns to generate data based on regex.

+### Not matching values generation

+The general rule is - I am trying to generate not matching strings of same length as would be matching strings, though it is not always possible.
+For example pattern `.` - any symbol - would yield empty string as not matching string.
+Another example `a{0,2}` - this pattern could yield empty string, but for not matching string the resulting strings would be only 1 or 2 symbols long.
+I chose these approaches because they seem predictible and easier to implement.

 ## Other tools to generate values by regex and why this might be better